- Sociology of gendered organisations and organisational change

 - The combination of professional and private lives

-- Sexual harassment in higher education
+- Gender-based violence and sexual harassment in higher education

 Transformation processes after 1989 reflected in changes to industrial chemical research institutes (2018–2020)

 Chemical research and developement (R&D) institutes constituted an important part of the research structure of the centrally planned economies and in general important part of Czechoslovak science prior 1989.
 During the transformation period in the 1990s, most of the industrial R&D institutes were abolished or transformed into (semi) for-profit entities.
 Goals of the project are:

 - To map in detail the standing of industrial R&D institutes in the late normalisation period and after 1989 (using archival and media research to anchor the analysis);

 - To establish what happened to the knowledge embodied by the former research employees of the R&D chemical institutes and detect possible gendered consequences of transformation on their careers (using biographical interviews);

 - To explore the interpretative frameworks deployed by former employees vis-à-vis the transformation of both science and society at large (using biographical interviews);